-13% of all American motorists were uninsured as of 2015.
+13% of all American motorists were uninsured as of 2015, even though it is a requirement in most states.

 If you get hit by someone who does not have insurance, you could end up paying for expenses like medical bills, car damages, and car rental yourself.
 You may need to sue the driver.
 If, however, they don’t have insurance, the chances are high that they don’t have much in terms of assets either.